sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 (`List<Fault> ranked = rankFaults(explainFaults(faults))`), and a _Visualizer_ that transforms the
 result in, e.g., an HTML report (`visualize(info, ranked)`).

-Here is the full code snippet to implement our demo algorithm:
+Here is the full code snippet showing the implementation of our demo algorithm:
 ```java
 package org.sosy_lab.cpachecker.core.algorithm;